Registering a domain name involves only a few short steps. But despite being a straightforward process, it’s not something you want to rush.

 While the steps will vary slightly depending on which registrar you choose, most will follow a similar sequence.
 Again, when choosing which registrar you want to go with, consider cost, brand reputation, customer support etc.

-5. Renew your domain name registration at the end of your term
+5. Renew your domain name

 When you purchase a domain, you’re purchasing it for a fixed length of time, usually one year.
 While some domain providers offer longer terms (GoDaddy, for example, offers up to 10-year terms for .com domains), domain registration is never permanent.